-Students may request a Leave of Absence (LOA) from their graduate studies for up to but not to exceed twelve (12) consecutive months or three (3) consecutive academic terms.
+Students may request a Leave of Absence (LOA) from their graduate studies for up to but not to exceed twelve (12) months or three (3) consecutive academic terms.
+Students who exceed (12) months or three (3) consecutive academic terms will be considered for administrative withdrawal.
 The steps to request a leave of absence are as follows:

-- Obtain a Leave of Absence Form from the Registrar's Office. - Complete the form and obtain the signatures of the Track Coordinator, Director/Associate Director and Financial Aid Office.
+- 1. Obtain a Leave of Absence Form from the Registrar's Office. - 2.
+Complete the form and obtain the signatures of the Track Coordinator, Director/Associate Director and Financial Aid Office.